poseidon-framework/poseidon-framework.github.io/trident.md

 where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as a string on the command line (`-f`/`--forgeString`), or in an input text file (`--forgeFile`).
 See the section below for the syntax of this selection language.
 Do not forget to wrap the `--forgeString` query in quotes.

 Including one or multiple Poseidon packages with `-d` is not the only way to include data for a forge operation.
 It is also possible to consider unpackaged genotype data directly with `-p (+ --snpSet)` or `--inFormat + --genoFile + --snpFile + --indFile (+ --snpSet)`.
-This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets to get a new EIGENSTRAT dataset.
+This makes the following example possible, where we merge data from one Poseidon package and two unpackaged genotype datasets to get a new EIGENSTRAT dataset.

 ```bash
 trident forge \